my-language-skills/extensions-for-pressbook/README.md

 ### Now
 ## 0.xx
-* **ADDITIONS**
+* **ADDITIONS***
-   Add new functions in media to automatically set the wordpress image title alt text other meta
+   * Add new functions in media to automatically set the wordpress image title alt text other meta
+   * Add new functions in to originall mark, for see checkbox

 * **ENHANCEMENTS**

 * **List of Files revised**